 Research

-I use empirical methods to study human behavior and decision-making regarding the use of operational technologies in service settings, as visualized in the figure below.
+I use empirical methods to study human behavior and decision-making regarding the use of operational technologies in service settings, as visualized in the figure to the right.
 A better understanding of these aspects can increase service process efficiency, improve service quality, and help service organizations enhance human well-being.
 While my primary discipline is operations management, my research also draws inspiration and intelligence from other fields, including information systems, marketing, and psychology.

-Working Papers
+Papers under Review & Working Papers

 - It is well-established that worker fatigue can have deleterious consequences for work quality.
 However, less is known about how shift structure – an operational policy decision – influences worker fatigue.
 We collected primary data through a month-long fatigue-monitoring program we developed and implemented in an emergency department at a large, midwestern, academic hospital.
 Using a combination of nonparametric and econometrics models, we found that both the duration of a shift and its timing (i.e., when the shift starts) have important and differential impacts on workers’ perceived physical and mental fatigue.
 In addition, we observed that time spent on either extra-clinical professional responsibilities or personal chores reduces the efficacy of a clinician’s recovery time in terms of fatigue reduction.
 In contrast, we find that time spent with family and loved ones can significantly improve the effectiveness of fatigue recovery periods between work shifts.
 We conclude that scheduling policies that mitigate the physical and mental fatigue induced by shift work and allow for enhanced fatigue recovery between shifts should be preferred by organizations concerned with both employee well-being and consistently high service quality.

-- [2]: The Influence of Task Complexity and Anthropomorphism on Customer Preference for AI Service Agents: A Trust and Risk Perspective with Craig Froehle and Yinghao Zhang.
-In preparation to submit.
+- [3]: Chia-Chun Yang, Craig Froehle, Yinghao Zhang, “The Influence of Task Complexity and Anthropomorphism on Customer Preference for AI Service Agents: A Trust and Risk Perspective” (in preparation for submission to Manufacturing & Service Operations Management)

 - AI service agents, commonly referred to as “chatbots,” are evolving rapidly in service industries and represent a form of self-service technologies, where services are delivered without direct involvement of a service worker.
 Advancements in natural language processing models have equipped AI service agents to handle complex service tasks with empathy, responsiveness, and reliability that can sometimes surpass human agents.
 Despite the capabilities of AI service agents, customers’ perceptions and acceptance of these technologies remain ambiguous.
 Our study employs a combination of experimental and survey methods to investigate how task complexity and the anthropomorphism of AI service agents (i.e., their human-like realism) affect customers’ trust and risk perceptions regarding both the technology and the service delivery system overall.
 Understanding how these factors influence a customer’s behavior and decision-making can offer important managerial insights, enabling organizations to make better-informed decisions about technology resource investment and service system design, which could potentially enhance both operational and financial performance.